 Depending on the situation, some potential forms of damages in truck accident cases include past and future medical expenses, lost wages, lost earning capacity, pain and suffering, vehicle repairs, and loss of consortium.
 If the plaintiff was partially responsible for the accident, his or her damages may be reduced proportionally under Florida’s pure comparative fault doctrine.
 In cases in which the defendant’s conduct was particularly reprehensible, the jury may award punitive damages in addition to compensatory damages.Contact a Pembroke Pines Attorney for Your Motor Vehicle Collision Claim

-If you have been struck by a careless driver, you may have rights to assert.
+If you have been struck by a careless driver because of negligent hiring by a trucking company, you may have rights to assert.
 Injured individuals in Pembroke Pines and the surrounding region can consult the motor vehicle collision lawyers at Cohn & Smith.
 Call us at 954-431-8100 or contact us online to set up a free consultation.
-We also represent accident victims in Pembroke Pines, Hollywood, Davie, Coral Springs, Sunrise, and other cities.
+We represent accident victims in Pembroke Pines, Hollywood, Davie, Coral Springs, Sunrise, and other cities.